 ~10th globally | per regional ccTLD comparisons |

-The 22.25M crawl figure exceeds the 2.61M registry figure because we count distinct hostnames — every <id>.internetdsl.tpnet.pl reverse-DNS entry, every <login>.republika.pl user page, every www.example.pl and example.pl pair when both resolve, every <board>.fora.pl Polish-forum subdomain.
-The registry counts only registered second-level (and a small set of registered third-level) domains.
-Both numbers describe the same namespace from different angles.
+The 29.3M observed-hostname figure exceeds the 2.61M registry figure because we count distinct hostnames — every <id>.internetdsl.tpnet.pl reverse-DNS entry, every <login>.republika.pl user page, every www.example.pl and example.pl pair when both resolve, every <board>.fora.pl Polish-forum subdomain.
+The registry counts only currently registered second-level (and a small set of registered third-level) domains.
+The two numbers describe the same namespace from different angles — and, notably, even our apex count (3.32M) now runs ahead of the live registry (2.61M), a point we return to in the Methodology section below.

 Methodology